BravishkaSkytano/blog-old/src/posts/the-endless-loop.md

 So I check, but find none.

-They didn't used to hurt so much,
+They didn't use to hurt so much,

-they were smaller, too.
+They were smaller, too.

 At first, they were pebbles